-For more information on who the MPO is and what it does, view the Joy of Looking Ahead to 2035 - Citizen's Guide to Transportation Planning.
+For more information on who the MPO is and what it does, see the Joy of Looking Ahead to 2035 – Citizen’s Guide to Transportation Planning, or view FDOT’s Citizens Transportation Academy video on metropolitan planning with Hillsborough MPO Director Beth Alden.

 View current presentations being shown to the MPO board & committees.